V01dDweller/k8s-cluster/README.md

 - 2024-06-01: There are some `CrashLoopBackOff` errors for cilium and kube-proxy pods that need investigation.
 The issue may be network related.
+  This might have something to do with the networking in the virtual machines as they are mutli-homed, and the enp0s3 interface has the same IP address and MAC address on each virtual machine, likely because they were cloned from the same base box.
+The `Vagrantfile` adds a second network interface that does not have this issue, and that is the interface used by the playbook, and the one configure for cluster traffic.

 <details>
 <summary>Sample output:</summary>